Dutch Top Sectors

-IDIC focuses on 4 high potential sectors for collaboration to create effective partnerships.
+The Netherlands focuses on 10 high potential sectors for collaboration to create effective partnerships.
 Israel and the Netherlands both possess specific talent and know-how in these areas which, through collaboration, can leverage a mutual advantage for both countries.

 High Tech & Smart Materials

-Whether it’s cybersecurity, photonics or robotics, Irael is at the forefront of some of the most importing high-tech developments.
+Whether it’s cyber security, photonics or robotics, Israel is at the forefront of some of the most importing high-tech developments.
 Military training, entrepreneurial expertise and excellent R&D centers make start Up Nation Israel a global leader in this sector.

 High tech industries in the Netherlands are among the most innovative in the world, thanks to state-of-the-art facilities and cutting-edge research and development.
 A computer-savvy population, the Dutch open, creative & entrepreneurial spirit, Dutch technological know-how and products and a network based economy makes that Holland’s high tech sector is a world leader.

 The IDIC (Israeli Dutch Innovation Center) acts as facilitator between Israel and Dutch technology companies, relevant government organizations and start-ups.
 HTSM is one of its four areas of focus.

 High tech & smart materials includes multiple sub-sectors:

 Systems and technology for measuring radiation, light and particles; determination and monitoring of location, movement and vibration; management, processing and interpretation of big (sensor) data for Big Science; instruments for R&D and production processes.

 Technology and innovation for more sustainable and safer air transport: aerostructures, engine subsystems and components, maintenance, repair and overhaul, aircraft systems, and novel materials.